archql/TetrisWin/README.md

 format is control + track num byte ,note_num byte, note_velocity byte, zero byte (now delay to next note in ms / 2) This file is generated using my another progmam, written on delphi, that converts notes into midi messages.
+(new version removes 2 elder bytes, and delay is placed as last byte in pack of midi messages)

 Now executable file size is 9kBytes.
 Goal is to reduce it to 8kBytes.